 #3: Research vendors and products thoroughly

 Take time to vet suppliers.
-Look at reviews, compare product specs, evaluate support options, and check compatibility with your current environment.
-Prioritize vendors with strong customer service, timely delivery, and flexible terms.
+Review product specs, compare support options, check compatibility with your current environment, and evaluate delivery reliability.
+Prioritize vendors with strong customer service and flexible contract terms — not just the lowest unit price.

 #4: Implement cost control measures

-Bulk purchasing, long-term contracts, and strategic vendor negotiations can all drive down costs.
-Make sure to monitor procurement expenses regularly to identify potential savings opportunities.
+Bulk purchasing, long-term contracts, and strategic vendor negotiations all drive down per-unit costs.
+Monitor procurement expenses regularly to identify savings opportunities before they close.

 #5: Prioritize security and vendor management

-Choose hardware with built-in security features and stay on top of vendor updates and patches.
-A strong vendor management strategy ensures your hardware stays supported and protected over time.
+Choose hardware with built-in security features and stay current on vendor updates and patches.
+A strong vendor management approach ensures devices remain supported and protected throughout their useful life.

 #6: Stay compliant with regulations and standards

-From data protection laws to industry-specific requirements, compliance should be built into your procurement process.
-This minimizes risk and helps maintain audit readiness.
+From data protection laws to industry-specific requirements, compliance should be built into the procurement process from the start — not bolted on at audit time.
+Clear policies, documented approvals, and complete asset records are the foundation of audit readiness.